-- Provide compliance training and communication. - Provide advice on compliance matters. - Establish and maintain compliance principles and procedures. - Investigations, incidents and employee reporting. - Interaction with regulatory authorities. - Monitoring, control assessments and reporting. - Identification of new regulations. - Implementation of required changes due to regulatory change or new regulations. - Reporting to the Board Risk Committee. - Reviewing the System of Governance on at least an annual basis.
+- Promote a culture of integrity and compliance. - Provide compliance training and communication. - Provide advice on compliance matters. - Establish and maintain compliance principles and procedures. - Investigations, incidents and employee reporting. - Interaction with regulatory authorities. - Monitoring of control assessments and reporting. - Identification of new regulations. - Implementation of required changes due to regulatory change or new regulations. - Reporting to the Board Risk Committee. - Reviewing the System of Governance on at least an annual basis.